-There are plenty of free tools around with advanced options to create system image backup but the built-in system image backup is good enough for most users.
+There are plenty of free tools around with advanced options to create a system image backup, but the built-in system image backup is good enough for most users.

-The system image contains all your important data on desktop, documents, pictures, downloads and other areas of the system drive.
+The system image contains all your essential data on the desktop, documents, pictures, downloads, and other areas of the system drive.
 If there are unnecessary files and applications, please delete or uninstall them to reduce the space required to save the system image.
 You can temporarily turn off the hibernate feature to save a few more GBs.
 Once the image is created, turn it on again.

 In this guide, we will see how to use the built-in system image backup tool to create an image backup of your Windows 10 drive.

 Step 1: Type Backup and restore in Start menu or taskbar search box, and then press Enter key to open Backup and Restore (Windows 7) window.

 Alternatively, open Control Panel, change View by to Small icons, and then click Backup and Restore (Windows 7) to open the same.

 Step 2: In the left pane of the window, click the link labeled Create a system image to open Create a system image wizard.